Fleischrr/Roald/documentation.md

 \
 ![](attachments/elbow_attempt_2.png)
 \
 This is a much better looking `Elbow Graph` than we had in **Attempt #1**.
 Here we can clearly see an elbow-looking graph, with the *elbow-point* at `n=3`.
-Since after `n=3` the graph slows down and looses its curve and almost decreases linearly for the rest of the cluster-counts, the *elbow-point* and optimal number of cluesters is `n=3`.
+Since after `n=3` the graph slows down and looses its curve and almost decreases linearly for the rest of the cluster-counts, the *elbow-point* and optimal number of clusters is `n=3`.

 ---